What's Coming to Netflix in March 2021 - What's on Netflix

 - Seven Souls in the Skull Castle (2013) – Japanese action romance where seven spirited souls take on the dark threat growing in shadowy Skull Castle.

-- Step Up 4: Miami Heat (2012) – The fourth instalment of the dancing competition series where Emily heads to Miami with the aims at becoming a professional dancer.
+- Step Up 4: Miami Heat (2012) – The fourth installment of the dancing competition series where Emily heads to Miami with the aim of becoming a professional dancer.

+- Tenacious D in The Pick of Destiny (2006) – Jack Black and Kyle Gass’s comedy movie where the pair hope to become the greatest band of all time.

+- The Dark Knight (2008) – The second (and the best) of the Nolan Batman movies.

 What’s Coming to Netflix on March 2nd